Mossend Swifts F.C.: History

-Already by 1891 there was talk of a possible merger with West Calder F.C. on the basis that West Calder could not support two football clubs.
 The merger with finally took place in May 1903, the merger creating a new club, West Calder Swifts F.C.; although the name was a merger of the two teams' names, the combined club played at West Calder's ground, wearing West Calder's kit.
 The club's trainer however was the Mossend Swifts trainer David Bowman, who finished with 23 years' service at both sides.